The-Balance-FFXIV/balance-static/content/jobs/melee/dragoon/basic-guide.md

 Life Surge’s 45s cooldown means that once we go faster than 2.25, we’ll start to severely delay it if we want to keep it on Full Thrust.

-Chaos Thrust having a 24s duration means that if we go slower than 2.47, we will see noticeable dot dropping, between recasts.
-This, in general, will not be a significant issue, but it is worth noting.
-We really do not care about this one, for what it’s worth.
+Chaos Thrust having a 24s duration means that if we go slower than 2.47, we will see noticeable DoT dropping between recasts.
+This in general will not be a significant issue, but it is worth noting.
+We really do not care about this one for what it’s worth.